-In preparing for battle I have always found that plans are useless, but planning is indispensable. -General Dwight D. Eisenhower, USA
+In preparing for battle I have always found that plans are useless, but planning is indispensable.

+-General Dwight D. Eisenhower, USA

 The session begins with an overview of the Joint Strategic Planning System (JSPS) and the roles of the Secretary of Defense, the Chairman of the Joint Chiefs of Staff (CJCS) and the service chiefs in translating national policy objectives into definitive planning guidance.
-This session also discusses how Joint Planning is supposed to offer the ability to develop options, update, or change a plan rapidly, based on changes in the operational and strategic environment, such as changes in policy guidance or objectives, resources and available forces, threat assessments, and posture.
-Joint Planning is designed to provide the nation's strategic leadership with responsive planning process, both in preparation time and option flexibility.
+This session also discusses how Joint Planning is supposed to offer the ability to develop options, update, or change a plan rapidly based on changes in the operational and strategic environment, such as changes in policy guidance or objectives, resources and available forces, threat assessments, and posture.
 Currently, planning guidance for combatant commanders and their staffs can be found in the National Military Strategy (NMS), Contingency Planning Guidance (CPG), Joint Strategic Campaign Plan (JSCP), and the Global Force Management and Implementation Guidance (GFMIG).